Archive for March, 2006

 Making roti jala

-Mum taught me how to make Roti Jala this morning.
+Mother taught me how to make Roti Jala this morning.
 It helped me take a number of things off my mind momentarily as I slowly moved the utensil slowly on the wok.

-Roti Jala is something that I’ve always liked to eat but didnt have the opportunity to make till only now.
+Roti Jala is something that I’ve always liked to eat but didn’t have the opportunity to make till only now.

 Roti means bread, while Jala means net which fishermen traditionally used to catch seafood, using large nets that looked like these.